UnseenAcademical/HexPrint/README.md

 # How to Win

 Victory in this game is always determined by the mission.
+You can still lose a game if you remove all your opponents models!

 # General Rules